blakewatson/htmlforpeople/src/09-adding-a-fun-page.md

 ---
-title: "Adding a fun page"
+title: 'Adding a fun page'
-summary: "Add an interactive page to your website using show/hide capability and YouTube video embeds."
+summary: 'Add an interactive page to your website using show/hide capability and YouTube video embeds.'
-permalink: "adding-a-fun-page/"
+permalink: 'adding-a-fun-page/'
-layout: "base.njk"
+layout: 'base.njk'
 ---

 # Adding a fun page